 After undergoing my one and only gimp experience, we began making our way back to the ship but stopped at “Wheel of Göteborg”, which is Sweden’s answer to The London Eye.
 Its official name is the Liseberg Wheel and is located at the front of an amusement park called Liseberg (we unfortunately did not have time to explore the park).
 It’s a 196-foot (60m) Ferris wheel that opened in 2010 and is open year-round.
 It offers a complete 360-view of Göteborg and is well worth a visit.
 It’s definitely not the London Eye, but I enjoyed it.

-Overall, while my day spent in Göteborg wasn’t my wildest or craziest day (except for the gimp situation), it still was a great day.
+Overall, while my day spent in Göteborg wasn’t my wildest, craziest, or most interesting day, it still was a good day.
 We sadly didn’t get to see or do a lot because of the short timeframe allotted to us, but I do feel like I got a decent feel for the city.
 While Göteborg is rather low on my list of favorite European cities, I still would like to go back to Sweden, especially to visit Stockholm.
 I think Sweden likely has lots to offer that we missed out on, so hopefully one day, I see you again Sverige!